TosbackCgusBridge-Bot/CGUs-versions/Freecode/Privacy Policy.md

 The Policy describes the types of information we gather from people visiting our Site and/or using our Services and from individual users (“you” or “users”) interacting with our Site and Services and how we use, transfer, and secure such information.
 By accessing any Site or using any Services, you agree to be bound by this Policy.
 This Policy does not govern information we receive from third parties.
 If you do not agree to the terms of this Policy, please do not use the Site, or any of our Services.
 Each time you use any Site, or any Services, the current version of this Privacy Policy will apply.
 Accordingly, when you use any Site or Services, you should check the date of this Policy (which appears at the top) and review any changes since you last reviewed the Policy.

-We encourage you to review the entire Policy.
+We encourage you to re We may also share your Personal Informationview the entire Policy.
 Please click on any of the links below to review that particular section.

 1. The information we gather